ss0242/course-project-ITCS-6190/Read-me2.md

 # TF-IDF based Movie and Music search based on Amazon Reviews

 This project aims to retrieve Movies as well as Music based on the TF-IDF weights of the terms in the documents and keyword supplied by the User

+## Context and Motivation
+A lot of people have specific taste of movies and albums.
+They know what they are looking for.
+This system will help them get the movies they are looking for.
+It's similar to asking a friend for a suggestion of a movie by describing the type of movie someone is interested in.

 ## Dataset

 The Dataset is a corpus of 8,765,568 reviews of 203,970 products.
 These products are mainly Movies and Music Albums.